SkyWox/blackbird/README.md

-# Mock up of the Blackbird iOS app
+# MockingBird

+(I came up with this pun after naming everything, sorry)

 ## Table of Contents